paulcair/paulcairns/content/skillsportfolio/electro-mechanics/6-dof-robot/index.md

 <!-- Link to guide for how to program the coordinates -->

-I followed this guide at the following link: [ulitmate guide to 6DOf robot](https://automaticaddison.com/the-ultimate-guide-to-inverse-kinematics-for-6dof-robot-arms/)
+I followed this guide at the following link: [ulitmate guide to 6DOf robot](https://automaticaddison.com/the-ultimate-guide-to-inverse-kinematics-for-6dof-robot-arms/).

+I also used this youtube tutorial video as a reference to work through the kinematics and programming.

+{{<youtube-responsive FNuiNmoqaZM>}}

 # Programming Workflow